 By Rose Maramba

-Germany shot Brazil’s dreams of achieving World Cup championship to pieces in the semifinals and brought a subdued Lionel Messi, captain of the Argentine team, to his knees in a tense final last Sunday, 13 July.
+Germany shot Brazil’s dreams of winning the World Cup championship to pieces in the semifinals and brought a subdued Lionel Messi, captain of the Argentine team, to his knees in a tense final last Sunday, 13 July.
 The score gave the Germans a 1-0 victory over Argentina.
-It was Germany’s fourth World Cup win which, moreover, blasted the long standing notion that no European could ever bag the World Cup trophy in Latin America.
+It was Germany’s fourth World Cup win which, moreover, blasted the long-standing notion that no European could ever bag the World Cup trophy in Latin America.

 Mario Götze’s goal proved fatal to the Argentine team and it happened too just as when fans around the world were sure that the match would be settled by penalty shootouts after the 90-minute 0-0 deadlock.
 Seven minutes from the end of extra time, Götze catapulted Germany to the highest peak of football glory at the Maracana Stadium in Rio de Janeiro, humiliating Argentina and particularly Messi who had hoped to match Diego Armando Maradona’s historic feat and take Argentina to where Götze had taken his country instead.